mge-engine/mge/docsrc/manual/input/mouse.rst

 Mouse Handling
 **************

-Constants for mouse actions are defined in the :any:`mouse_action` enumeration.
+Constants for mouse actions are defined in the :any:`mge::mouse_action` enumeration.

 ..  cpp:enum-class:: mge::mouse_action